RetamalVictor/RetamalVictor/README.md

 I'm an MSc AI Student and Research Assistant @ VU Amsterdam.
 Here you'll find some of my work.
 Currently, I am working with Multiagent system in real and simulated environments.
 For the real part, I'm using Crazyflies Nano drones to carry on research projects.
 Mainly Reinforcement Learning, Deep Learning and Robotics.

-This a list of the most cool and relevant projects I have around here:
+This a list of the coolest and most relevant projects I have around here:

 **Currently working**
 - [Multi-robot Path Finding With Graph Neural Networks](https://github.com/RetamalVictor/MAPF-GNN)